-Special Envoy to the Organization for Islamic Cooperation, "blasphemy laws enforced in various parts of the world violate the fundamental freedoms of expression and religion or belief, weaken broader protections for human rights, and undermine social stability and prosperity."207
+International religious freedom policy informs United States engagement in a number of multilateral fora.
+A regular feature has been the United States opposition to blasphemy laws.
+As articulated by the former Acting Special Envoy to the Organization for Islamic Cooperation, "blasphemy laws enforced in various parts of the world violate the fundamental freedoms of expression and religion or belief, weaken broader protections for human rights, and undermine social stability and prosperity."207

-Former Ambassador for International Religious Freedom David Saperstein participated as a founding member of the International Contact Group on FoRB (described below), an initiative of former Canadian Religious Freedom Ambassador Andrew Bennett and the Cana-
+Former Ambassador for International Religious Freedom David Saperstein participated as a founding member of the International Contact Group on FoRB (described below), an initiative of former Canadian Religious Freedom Ambassador Andrew Bennett and the Canadian Office of Religious Freedom.208 The International Contact Group meets twice annually in New York and Geneva on the margins of the United Nations General Assembly and the United Nations Human Rights Council. in addition to other ad hoc meetings.
+Each meeting is co-chaired by the United States and Canada.209

-In 2018, Secretary of State Mike Pompeo convened for three days at the Department of State a Ministerial to Advance Religious Freedom, the first of its kind anywhere in the world.
-In 2018, some 85 foreign delegations attended the Ministerial, as well as over 400 leaders of civil society institutions around the world.
-The 2018 Ministerial yielded the Potomac Declaration and Plan of Action that present a robust articulation of religious freedom and a variety of tangible steps that can be taken to advance it globally.
-The initiative launched by the Ministerial to Advance Religious Freedom has also led to additional regional and multinational forums and roundtables on similar themes, including events hosted by the United Arab Emirates and Taiwan.
-The International Religious Freedom Fund, announced at the ministerial, has also received millions of dollars in donations, according to Secretary Pompeo.212 the second annual event.
+In 2018, Secretary of State Mike Pompeo convened for three days at the Department of State a Ministerial to Advance Religious Freedom, the first of its kind anywhere in the world.210 In 2018, some 85 foreign delegations attended the Ministerial, as well as over 400 leaders of civil society institutions around the world.
+The 2018 Ministerial yielded the Potomac Declaration and Plan of Action that present a robust articulation of religious freedom and a variety of tangible steps that can be taken to advance it globally.211 The initiative launched by the Ministerial to Advance Religious Freedom has also led to additional regional and multinational forums and roundtables on similar themes, including events hosted by the United Arab Emirates and Taiwan.
+The International Religious Freedom Fund, announced at the ministerial, has also received millions of dollars in donations, according to Secretary Pompeo.212

-The 2019 Ministerial, as of this writing, is expected to draw even larger participation, with Secretary Pompeo announcing his expectation that up to 1,000 individuals to participate in with the Foreign Service Institute (FSI) to incorporate modules on religious freedom into their diplomatic training courses as part of the State Departments mandated role to train Foreign Service Officers and others in human rights generally and religious freedom in particular.213 in assessments such as the 2015 USCIRF annual report.214
+The 2019 Ministerial, as of this writing, is expected to draw even larger participation, with Secretary Pompeo announcing his expectation that up to 1,000 individuals to participate in the second annual event.

+As mandated in the International Religious Freedom Act and made more explicit by the Frank R. Wolf International Religious Freedom Act. the Office of International Religious Freedom has worked with the Foreign Service Institute (FSI) to incorporate modules on religious freedom into their diplomatic training courses as part of the State Departments mandated role to train Foreign Service Officers and others in human rights generally and religious freedom in particular.213 religious freedom policy, as documented in assessments such as the 2015 USCIRF annual report.214